 - In a large mixing bowl or in an electric stand mixer with the paddle attachment, combine the sugars, eggs, and vanilla extract until just combined.

-- Scrape down the sides and bottom of the bowl as needed.
+- Scrape down the sides and bottom of the bowl as needed and add in the butter.

 - Add the dry ingredients to the wet and combine on slow, again scrapping the sides and bottom of the bowl often.
 Be careful not to overmix the batter.